tensorflow/swift/FAQ.md

 print(x)
 x = x + 1
 ```

-In Swift for Tensorflow, a Swift program is executed between the "host" (Swift binary) and the "accelerator" (TensorFlow).
-During program compilation, the compiler finds all of the `Tensor`-related code, extracts it and builds a TensorFlow graph to be run on the accelerator.
 In this case, the `Tensor` code to-be-extracted are lines 2 and 4 (the calculations and assign/update to `x`).

-However, notice line 3: it's a call to the `print` function (which must be run on the host),
-and it requires the value of `x` (which is computed on the accelerator).
+However, notice line 3: it's a call to the `print` function (which must be run on the host), and it requires the value of `x` (which is computed on the device).
 It's also not the last computation run in the graph (which is line 4).

-Under these circumstances, the compiler adds a "send" node in the TensorFlow graph to send a copy of the initial `x` to the host for printing.
+As such, the compiler adds a "send" node in the TensorFlow graph to send a copy of the initial `x` to the host for printing.

-Send/receive aren't fully implemented, which explains why you got your error.
-The core team is working on it as a high-priority feature.
-Once send/receive are done, your error should go away!

 To work around the generated "send" for this particular example, you can reorder the code: